Insights and Analysis

 Q2-2024

 To better investigate and accurately analyze marketing behaviors, countries are categorized into three groups: T1w, T1E and T1w& T1E.
-These categories represent the top-performing countries in terms of revenue and downloads and user acquisition for mobile games.
+These categories according Appmagic present the top-performing countries in terms of revenue and downloads and user acquisition for mobile games.
+The share of each quarter in the top charts are accessible.

 Tier-1 East (5 countries)